 Hopefully you never need to know the answer to this question.
 But if it comes up, it’s something you’ll be glad you knew in advance because it gets pretty complicated.
 If a tornado, earthquake, hurricane, freak ice storm, or some other natural disaster comes your way, you’ll have plenty of things to worry about even if you know exactly what to expect and what needs to be done in regards to your home.

-The first things we’re going to cover fall under the category of Loan Origination issues.
+The topics we’ll cover first fall under the category of loan origination issues.
 The first, which most people will probably qualify under, is a loan that was closed prior to the disaster.
-If your home was purchased with a VA loan then damaged by a natural disaster, the loan is still eligible for the VA guaranty.
+If your home was purchased with a VA loan and then was damaged by a natural disaster, the loan is still eligible for the VA guaranty.
 In all disaster areas, the VA strongly encourages lenders to extend every possible option to forbear a foreclosure for borrowers in distress.

-For a VA loan, it is the loan holder’s responsibility to evaluate damage to a property from a natural disaster, and advise the borrower on possible actions they can take.
+For a VA loan, it is the loan holder’s responsibility to evaluate damage to a property from a natural disaster and advise the borrower on possible actions they can take.
 The loan holder then presents a report to the VA Regional Loan Center.
 Thankfully, the VA requires that a home be sufficiently insured against hazards, and the proceeds from the insurance can be the line that connects the dots in a disaster situation.

 There will always be a few people caught in that awkward position of having had the home they’d like to buy appraised, and then damaged in a natural disaster before they closed on the loan.
-For those in this situation, all hope is not lost, that loan can still be eligible for a VA guaranty.
+For those in this situation, all hope is not lost; that loan can still be eligible for a VA guaranty.
 However, in order for it to be eligible, there are some things that are needed.

 In addition to the certifications, a VA loan summary sheet (VA Form 26-0286) must be submitted.
 If there is any indication that the value of the property will be lower than it was before the disaster, even after repairs, then the VA appraiser must update the fair value estimate.

 Contact your insurance company as soon as possible (especially if your home is a pile of rubble), but do not be hasty in making a settlement.
 Get quotes for repairs of structural damage and anything else, and make sure that any checks from your insurance company are made payable to you and only you, or possibly to your mortgage company if the check is for damage to the home.